Windows

 Git, Bash, and Windows Terminal

 Although these three are separate programs, we are including them in the same section here since they are related and used together on Windows.
-Briefly, we will be using the Bash shell to interact with our computers via a command line interface, Git to keep a version history of our files and upload to/download from to GitHub, and Windows Terminal to run the both Bash and Git.
+Briefly, we will be using the Bash shell to interact with our computers via a command line interface, Git to keep a version history of our files and upload to/download from to GitHub, and Windows Terminal to run both Bash and Git.

 • On the Select Components page, add a Git Bash profile to Windows Terminal.